Introduction

 Yes, there are

-occasional stories, some very poeticand tragicabout men and women,
+occasional stories, some very poetic—and tragic—about a man and

-each promised in an arranged marriage to another, who became passionately
+a woman, each promised in an arranged marriage to someone else, who became

-attracted to each other.
-But, as with most things in life, these exceptions
+passionately attracted to each other.
+But, as with most things in life, these

-only prove the rule: through most of human history, about the only thing
+exceptions only prove the rule: through most of human history, about the

 love.

-think about finding a mate we tend to think of romantic love.
+in Western cultures think about “finding a mate” they tend to think

-And one of the most enduring images of romantic love is the medieval knight
+of romantic love.
+And one of the most enduring images of romantic love is

 In reality, most